 Wayne County's #1 Foundation Crack Repair Experts

 Foundation cracks in Wayne County homes almost always come from one of three causes: hydrostatic pressure from saturated clay soil, freeze-thaw cycle expansion, or differential settlement on graded fill.
-We've sealed thousands of cracks across Detroit, Livonia, Dearborn, Canton, and downriver.
-Every repair comes with a transferable lifetime warranty.
+Crack injection is commonly used across Detroit, Livonia, Dearborn, Canton, and downriver communities.
+Every repair comes with a written contractor warranty terms.

 Polyurethane Injection — $400 to $700 per crack

 The right choice for active leaks.
 Polyurethane foam expands inside the crack, fills every void, and stays flexible — so it moves with the wall instead of cracking out.
 Most jobs take 1–2 hours.
-We use this method on roughly 70% of Wayne County cracks.
+Common professional methods use this method on roughly 70% of Wayne County cracks.

 - Expands 8x to fill micro-voids